ziadOUA/vscode-patcher-CLI/res/example-patch/README.md

 <img src="../preview/example-patch2.png">

-I also deactivated the breadcrumbs, and added hover transitions.
+I also deactivated the breadcrumbs, the menu and status bar for a cleaner UI.